projectsesame/sesame/site/content/posts/2020-01-16-announcing-contour-1.1.md

 status: {}
 ```

-Ir2proxy can be installed from the [releases](https://github.com/projectcontour/ir2proxy/releases) page or via [homebrew](https://github.com/projectcontour/ir2proxy#homebrew).
+Ir2proxy can be installed from the [releases](https://github.com/projectsesame/ir2proxy/releases) page or via [homebrew](https://github.com/projectsesame/ir2proxy#homebrew).

 ## Future Plans

-The Contour team would love to hear your feedback!
+The Sesame team would love to hear your feedback!
 Many of the features in this release were driven by users who needed a better way to solve their problems.
-We’re working hard to add features to Contour, especially in expanding how we approach routing.
+We’re working hard to add features to Sesame, especially in expanding how we approach routing.

-We recommend reading the full release notes for [Contour 1.1](https://github.com/projectsesame/sesame/releases/tag/v1.1.0) as well as digging into the [upgrade guide](https://projectcontour.io/resources/upgrading/), which outlines the changes to be aware of when moving to version 1.1.
+We recommend reading the full release notes for [Sesame 1.1](https://github.com/projectsesame/sesame/releases/tag/v1.1.0) as well as digging into the [upgrade guide](https://projectsesame.io/resources/upgrading/), which outlines the changes to be aware of when moving to version 1.1.

 If you are interested in contributing, a great place to start is to comment on one of the issues labeled with [Help Wanted](https://github.com/projectsesame/sesame/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) and work with the team on how to resolve them.

 ## Thank you!

-We’re immensely grateful for all the community contributions that help make Contour even better!
+We’re immensely grateful for all the community contributions that help make Sesame even better!
 For version 1.1, special thanks go out to the following people:

 [@alvaroaleman](https://github.com/alvaroaleman)
 [@SDBrett](https://github.com/SDBrett)